hipe-0/web-radio/README.md

 # Features
 * ESP32 powered (that microcontroller has an insane price/power ratio with low consumption)
-* Connects to your Wifi box for internet radio
+* Connects to internet radio via your Wifi Box.
 * Dead simple to use (Kids friendly)
 * 200+ channels are preset
 * Easy selection of channel with a big rotary button you can press to launch the radio.